 When I realized that most people with vitiligo have vitamin deficiencies, it was a no brainer for me to try Recouleur for my son.
-I figured at best it could help reverse his vitiligo and at worst it would still help correct his vitamin deficiencies if it did nothing else.
+I figured at best it could help reverse his vitiligo.
+At worst it would still help correct his vitamin deficiencies if it did nothing else.
 So a big win or a little win.
 Either way a win!

 Recouleur usually takes 3-6 months of supplementation before new color appears.
-This is why Recouleur is sold in a bottle that will last for 3-6 months (depending on whether you take 2 a day or 1 a day).
-I knew my son’s patches would be a challenge because they are larger patches and he has had them for over 9 years.
+This is why Recouleur is sold in a bottle that will last for 3-6 months.
+Depending on whether you take 2 a day or 1 a day.
+I knew my son’s patches would be a challenge because they are larger patches.
+Additionally, he has had them for over 9 years.

 I blogged about it when my son first started taking Recouleur.
 After 3 weeks, he thought it was working.
 He said he was beginning to see spots of repigmentation.
 I couldn’t tell for sure but I thought maybe so too.
 I shared pictures so you could see for yourself.

-As you can see, he certainly is not 100% better yet but I am very happy with the improvement to his vitiligo skin condition!
+As you can see, he certainly is not 100% better yet.
+However, I am very happy with the improvement to his vitiligo skin condition!